ce24resch11001-iith/wrf-playground/README.md

 ---

-## What this repository covers
+## What this Repository Covers

-This repository documents practical workflows for setting up, configuring, and running the Weather Research and Forecasting (WRF) modeling system in Linux and high-performance computing (HPC) environments.
-It covers the complete preprocessing chain, including atmospheric forcing data acquisition and preparation, WPS execution, domain configuration, geographical dataset management, and generation of meteorological inputs required for WRF simulations.
-The repository also includes guidance on software compilation, dependency management, troubleshooting installation issues, configuring nested domains, and handling common runtime problems encountered during operational and research-oriented WRF applications.
+This repository documents practical workflows for setting up, configuring, running, and analyzing simulations using the Weather Research and Forecasting (WRF) modeling system in Linux and high-performance computing (HPC) environments.
+The content is based on real research applications and operational workflows developed for atmospheric, climate, and urban environment studies.

+Topics covered include:

+* WRF and WPS installation, compilation, across Linux/HPC Environments
+* Atmospheric forcing data preparation using datasets such as ERA5 and FNL
+* Domain configuration, nesting strategies, and WPS preprocessing workflows
+* Integration of geographical datasets, including CGLC-MODIS-LCZ and global urban fraction products
+* WRF simulation setup, execution, monitoring, and troubleshooting
+* Urban climate experiments and parameterization studies
+* Post-processing, visualization, and analysis of WRF outputs

-In addition to model execution, the repository provides examples and notes derived from real research workflows involving urban climate, aerosols, and precipitation studies.
-It includes workflows for experiment design, physics configuration testing, urban parameterization setups, post-processing of model outputs, data extraction, visualization, performance optimization on HPC systems, and reproducible research practices.
-The primary goal is not to provide official model documentation, but to share practical experiences, solutions, and workflow references that may help students, researchers, and new WRF users build, run, analyze, and troubleshoot their own simulations more efficiently.
+In addition to model execution, the repository includes examples and notes derived from ongoing research involving urban climate, aerosols, and precipitation processes.
+The primary goal is not to provide official model documentation, but to share practical experience, solutions, and reproducible workflows that may help researchers, students, and new WRF users build, run, analyze, and troubleshoot simulations more efficiently.

 ---

 ## Purpose

-This repository aims to document practical WRF workflows, support reproducible atmospheric modeling research, and provide structured references for common challenges encountered during model setup, preprocessing, simulation, and analysis.
-It is intended as a learning resource and knowledge base developed from real-world research and HPC experience.
+This repository aims to document practical WRF workflows, promote reproducible atmospheric modeling research, and provide structured references for common challenges encountered during model setup, preprocessing, simulation, and analysis.

----

-## Who this Repository is For

-This repository may be useful for:

-* Students and researchers working with WRF and regional climate models
-* Users running WRF in Linux or HPC environments
-* Researchers interested in urban climate, land-use, and atmospheric modeling studies

 ---